Culture and food are my two most favorite things of mine about Thailand !!

 Mango Sticky Rice

-Though mango sticky rice makes a mention in the dessert section, I would say it is the main course by itself.
+Though sticky mango rice mentions the dessert section, I would say it is the main course by itself.
 The rice is cooked in coconut milk and sweetened with sugar.
-The tropical sweet mango rests on top and fried sesame seeds topped on it.
-This is a must-have dish when in Thailand
+The tropical sweet mango rests on top, and fried sesame seeds topped on it.
+This is a must-have dish when in Thailand.

 Tender Coconut Ice Cream

-Another one found all over the islands of Thailand.
-The tender coconut is scraped, blended with ice, frozen and topped with chocolate and nuts.
+Another food item to be found all over the islands of Thailand.
+The tender coconut is scraped, blended with ice, frozen, and topped with chocolate and nuts.
 It is not ice cream made of milk and cream to have a rich texture.
-But a refreshing simple dish served right out of the tender coconut.
+But a refreshing, simple dish served right out of the tender coconut.